 Download the Certification Handbook to review full details of the eligibility requirements.

-Take the Certification Exam
+Preparing for the LSLS Certification Exam